isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 * Identity card (if applying in-person at MinLaw Services Centre or State Courts HELP Centre)

-You can refer to our application checklist (click here) to ensure that you have completed and submitted all required documents.
+You can refer to our application checklist to ensure that you have completed and submitted all required documents.